Menu

 I don’t get the ‘aura’ that many others get with my migraines, but do get the horrendous pain (I can’t compare anything else to it), nausea (I’ve been physically sick with migraines in the past too), dizziness and spinning room.
 I then just have to wait it out and after, I’m left with the ‘migraine hangover’ for a day or so afterwards.

-The above is a post I wrote and put on my social media pages in the past, which received a lot more responses than I expected.
+The above paragraph is a post I wrote and put on my social media pages in 2017, which received a lot more responses than I expected.
 I heard back from other thyroid patients all over the globe, of all ages, who shared their similar experiences with migraines and thyroid disease.

 Like me, some stated that avoiding caffeine and coming off hormonal contraceptives helped them stop or lessen the frequency of the attacks, but for others, they also shared that they had great success trying other routes.
 Going gluten-free, dairy-free, avoiding alcohol such as wine, getting a daith piercing, addressing high blood pressure, treating nasal polyps, taking magnesium supplements and even getting their bowels moving more regularly, were all also stated in helping thyroid patients with their migraines.

 A migraine is more than a regular headache.
-Migraines are debilitating and are often not helped by regular painkillers such as paracetamol or ibuprofen.
-The pain often felt behind one eye or on one side of the head is a deep, distracting throbbing that is often accompanied by nausea, disturbed vision, sensitivity to light, sound and even movement.
+Migraines are debilitating and are not usually helped by regular painkillers such as paracetamol or ibuprofen.
+The pain often felt behind one eye or on one side of the head is a deep, distracting piercing feeling that is often accompanied by nausea, disturbed vision, sensitivity to light, sound and movement.
 Some people also feel dizzy and faint with a migraine.

-Migraines are often thought to be caused by the expansion of blood vessels in the head, which is how medication such as Sumatriptan (what I’m prescribed for mine) works.
+Migraines are often thought to be caused by the expansion of blood vessels in the head, which is how medication such as Sumatriptan (what I’m prescribed) works.
 They narrow the blood vessels in the head, stopping pain signals being sent to the brain, and blocking the release of certain natural substances that cause pain, nausea, lack of appetite and other symptoms of migraine.

 For many, these medications are a lifesaver so that they’re not completely disabled by an attack and can carry on their day as normally as possible.
 However, for some, these medications don’t work, suggesting that the cause for migraines aren’t completely understood yet or the same for each person.

 Pain induced by a migraine can last anywhere from hours to days.
-A ‘migraine hangover’ is also a term you may have heard, for the fuzzy, unwell feeling that many people experience for a day or so after the migraine attack.
-It can cause a lack in ability to concentrate, sensitivity to light and sound and mood swings.
+A ‘migraine hangover’ is also a term you may have heard, for the fuzzy, unwell feeling that many people experience for a day or so after a migraine attack.
+It can cause a lack in ability to concentrate, sensitivity to light, sound and mood swings.

 The Thyroid Migraine Link